learningequality/studio/docs/local_dev_wsl.md

 ## Install Frontend Dependencies

-For guidance on installing Node 16.X, Yarn, and all required frontend dependencies, running the services, initializing Studio, and running the development server , please refer to the [Install Frontend Dependencies](./local_dev_host.md#install-frontend-dependencies) section in our Local Development with host guide.
+For guidance on installing Node 18.X, pnpm, and all required frontend dependencies, running the services, initializing Studio, and running the development server , please refer to the [Install Frontend Dependencies](./local_dev_host.md#install-frontend-dependencies) section in our Local Development with host guide.

 ## Access Kolibri Studio

 Either of the above commands will take a few minutes to build the frontend.
-When it's done, you can sign in with the account created by the `yarn run devsetup` command:
+When it's done, you can sign in with the account created by the `pnpm run devsetup` command:

 * URL: <http://localhost:8080/accounts/login/>
 * Username: `a@a.com`